knappkeith/bash/README.md

 ## More Info

+### .bash_private

+Because there are some things that you don't want to store on a publicly available Repo you can set things in here and this scipt will get run first.

 ### UnRAR

 UnRAR is a command line tool to extract RAR files and is needed for the ```unrar``` python library